Welcome to the web site of Ingram and the Breamish

 watch whatever is going on from lambing or shearing to harvesting but be aware of possible movement of

-September is always worth a visit as an example of a small traditional country event bringing together people
+in September is always worth a visit as an example of a small traditional country event bringing together

-from all areas of the local community to display their stock alongside the traditional skills and crafts of a
+people from all areas of the local community to display their stock alongside the traditional skills and

 The valley is a